 It Helps Lower The Risk Of And Manage Type 2 Diabetes

 In 2011, the journal of Diabetes Care published a study showing that this eating plan seems to be effective in preventing diabetes in people with high cardiovascular risk.
 The study followed 418 non-diabetic participants all aged between 55 and 80 years for about 4 years.
 These participants were divided into groups where some ate a low-fat diet while others were assigned to a Mediterranean diet supplemented with either olive oil -a liter a week – or healthy nuts – 30 g a day.

 In 2013, a study in The American Journal of Clinical Nutrition found that compared to other diets, this eating pattern can help improve blood sugar control which plays a major part in managing this illness (14).

 If you’ve mustered up the courage to crush your weight loss goal, let Betterme take the sting out of this demanding process.
 Our app will help you restructure your habits, remold your life and crank up your fitness results!

 Assists With Weight Loss And Maintenance

 Studies have shown that this eating plan can help you lose weight.
-In a 5-year study done by The Lancet Diabetes & Endocrinology journal, researchers found that when compared to other meal plans, the Mediterranean diet helped people lose more weight and led to a greater reduction in their waist circumference (4).
+In a 5-year study done by The Lancet Diabetes & Endocrinology journal, researchers found that when compared to other meal plans, the Mediterranean diet without calorie restriction may help people limit weight gain, particularly in the abdominal region as they age (4).

 The Mediterranean diet has also been shown to improve health in overweight and obese patients, prevent increases in weight and waist circumference in non-obese individuals, and improve metabolic syndrome, among much more benefits (8).